oguzbilgic/oguzbilgic.github.com/_posts/2020-12-09-the-future-i-believe-in.md

 This post is mostly a brain dump for myself to keep me accountable, and here is why.

-Over the years, I have witnessed some things to be invented and become mainstream and change lives of millions of people.
+Over the years, I have witnessed brand new technologies or products to be invented, become mainstream and change lives of millions of people.

-Even though I participated in most of those things one way and another, I started to feel that I didn't take enough risks that is parallel to what I believe in.
+Even though I participated in most of those things one way and another, I started to feel that I didn't take enough risks that was parallel to what I believed in.

-To be honest, I have taken risks; I have started projects that turned in to companies etc. However For some reason, I'm noticing a disconnect between the risks I took and the future I believed in.
+To be honest, I have taken risks; I have started projects that turned in to companies, moved to a foreign country etc. However For some reason, I'm noticing a disconnect between the risks I took and the future I believed in.

-This is why I want to materialize what I believe in using this posts, so that next decade of my life, I can keep myself accountable, and I plan to do this every 5 to 10 years.
+This is why I want to materialize what I believe in via this posts, so that next decade of my life, I can keep myself accountable.
+I plan to do this every 5 to 10 years.

 ## Waves of Change